bioinfo-pf-curie/smartseq3/docs/output.md

 ### Number of UMIs per gene

-To visualise the number of UMIs per gene in each sample, their distributions are plot as follow.
+The number of UMIs per gene represent gene level expression within each cell.
+Their distributions are plot in the following graph.
+Most genes have betwwen 1 and 10 UMIs.
 An upper limit of 70 UMIs (x axis) is set to allow a better representation.

 ![MultiQC](images/umiPerGene.png)